 Knowing When to Replace Your Roof Shingles

-• Curling Edges: Keep an eye out for shingles whose edges are starting to curl upwards.
-This is a clear indication that they are no longer providing adequate protection.
+• Curling Edges: Shingles whose edges curl upwards are no longer providing adequate protection.

 Understanding the Expenses Involved in Roof Replacement

-• Concrete: Expect to pay between $50 to $70 per square.
+• Concrete: $50-$70 per square.

-• Asphalt: Prices typically range around $100 per square.
+• Asphalt: $100 per square.

 Understanding Roof Demolition Costs